aplteam/Tatin/docs/TatinUserSettings.md

 Note that so far we have changed the user settings in the workspace, _not_ on file.
 This allows you to experiment with certain settings without making the change permanent.
 That means that other sessions won't be affected.

-#### Adding the Tatin Test Registry
+W> _Don't_ add the Tatin Test Registry permanently to the user settings file W>

-_Don't_ add it permanently!

-The simple reason is that under certain circumstances Tatin scans all Registries in order to find a package, and usually you don't want to include the Test Registry in such a scan.
+W> The simple reason is that under certain circumstances Tatin scans all Registries in order to find a package, and usually you don't want to include the Test Registry in such a scan.

 ## Putting the user config file elsewhere